The Trinitarian Covenant of Redemption

 A. TO GIVE THE SON ALL AUTHORITY IN HEAVEN AND EARTH

-The authority Jesus is referring to that has been given to me is that which stems from God the Father, indicating a previous allocation of responsibilities from the Economic Trinity.
-(The Economic Trinity is a theological term more closely depicting the subject matter at hand: “the manifestations of the three persons of the Trinity….in regard to the outworking of God’s plan [economy] of salvation”).
-(PDOTT)
+The authority Jesus is referring to that has been given to Him stems from God the Father, indicating a previous allocation of responsibilities from the economic Trinity.
+(The economic Trinity is a theological term more closely depicting the subject matter at hand: “the manifestations of the three persons of the Trinity … in regard to the outworking of God’s plan [economy] of salvation.”4)

 B. TO SEND THE SON TO BE THEIR REPRESENTATIVE

-In Romans 5:18-19 we read how sin enters the world through man’s representative, Adam, (God views Adam as prototypical of man).
+In Romans 5:18–19 we read how sin enters the world through man’s representative, Adam (God views Adam as prototypical of man).
 God thus imputes Adam’s sin to all of creation.
-But subsequently, according to the Trinitarian plan of salvation, God’s representative, Jesus, offers offsetting imputed righteousness:
+But subsequently, according to the Trinitarian plan of salvation, God’s representative, Jesus, offers counteracting imputed righteousness:

 So then as through one transgression there resulted condemnation to all men, even so through one act of righteousness there resulted justification of life to all men.
 For as through the one man’s disobedience the many were made sinners, even so through the obedience of the One the many will be made righteous.

-Additionally, for one to deny God’s economy of imputed sin through Adam, is to reciprocally deny God’s economy of imputed righteousness through Christ!
-Notice the representative aspect of Jesus for God the Father in John 3:16….
+Additionally, to deny God’s economy of imputed sin through Adam is to reciprocally deny God’s economy of imputed righteousness through Christ!
+Notice the representative aspect of Jesus for God the Father in John 3:16.

 C. TO PREPARE A BODY FOR THE SON TO DWELL IN AS A MAN

-In Hebrews 10:5 we see that the second member of the Trinity is given a body by God the Father in order to dwell as a man and relate personally to mankind, (and I should add, to be able to provide a final sacrifice as well for sin (cf. Heb.
-10:10).
+In Hebrews 10:5 we see that the second Member of the Trinity is given a body by God the Father in order to dwell as a man and relate personally to mankind, (and I should add, to be able to provide a final sacrifice as well for sin, cf. Hebrews 10:10).

-Therefore when He comes into the world, He says, ‘Sacrifice and offering you have not desired, but a body you have prepared for me.’
+Therefore when He [ Jesus] comes into the world, He [ Jesus] says, “Sacrifice and offering you [Father God] have not desired, but a body you [Father God] have prepared for me.”

 Colossians 2:9 further underscores this idea: